pommicket/toc/README.md

 Most of the source code for the `toc` compiler is licensed under the GNU General Public License, version 3.
 See `LICENSE` for more information.

 `toc` is written in C, for speed and portability.
 It has no dependencies, other than the C runtime library.
+If you want to be able to call external C functions at compile time, however, you will need `libffcall` and `libdl` (so this is only currently supported on Unix-y systems).

 #### Build system
 `toc` is set up as a unity build, meaning that there is only one translation unit.
 So, `main.c` `#include`s `toc.c`, which `#include`s all of `toc`'s files.